leireriel/shopping-cart/README.md

 ## 📦 Dependencies

-I used `Create React App` because it provides me with webpack and babel configuration that is sufficient for my little project.
+I used `Create React App` because it provides me with Webpack, Babel and ESLint configuration that is sufficient for my little project.
 It includes the following dependencies:
 * React ⚛
+* Webpack
 * Babel
-* Webpack
 * ESLint
 * Jest
 If I wanted to modify the configutation of this modules I could run `$ npm run eject`.